creativecommons/cc-legal-tools-app/README.md

 #### Linux

 Git is optimally installed using your distribution's package manager.
-See [Git
-- Download for Linux and Unix][linux-git] for a wide range of popular distros.
+See [Git- Download for Linux and Unix][linux-git] for a wide range of popular distros.

 Both Docker Desktop and Docker Engine are separately supported on Linux.
 Both include the required Compose command plugin, but Docker Engine is